blogs

 • Strong data quality and profiling capabilities

-• Broad deployment options (cloud, on-premise, hybrid)
+• Broad deployment options across cloud, on-premise, and hybrid

 Cons: